isabella232/dynamic-media-classic.en-1/help/adding-captions-video.md

       `&caption=<full Copy URL path to the caption file .vtt>,1`

       Note the `,1` at the end of the caption URL path.
-Immediately following the .VTT filename extension in the path, you can optionally enable or disable the closed caption button on the video player bar by setting to `1` or `0`, respectively.
+Immediately following the .vtt filename extension in the path, you can optionally enable or disable the closed caption button on the video player bar by setting to `1` or `0`, respectively.

     * For an embedded video viewer experience, click **[!UICONTROL Embed Code]** to the far right of the name.